Shortness of breath: Pregnancy or COVID? Dr. Mark Hyde discusses the risks and implications of the coronavirus outbreak for pregnant patients.

-Please refer to the hospital where you plan to deliver for updates:
+Visitor restrictions may change.
+Please refer to the hospital where you plan to deliver for updates.

-It’s important to have a plan for childcare as well as a back-up plan if the intended child caretaker becomes sick.
-We recommend someone under 65 who does not have lung or heart problems and is not immunocompromised.
+Since children are not allowed to visit, it’s important to have a plan for childcare as well as a back-up plan if the intended child caretaker becomes sick.

 Can I leave the hospital early to minimize my time there?

 Yes.
 Your baby should receive essential newborn testing around 24 hours of age.
-Once the testing is completed, you may be discharged from the hospital.
+Once the testing is complete, you may be discharged from the hospital.

-Can I pass COVID-19 to my fetus during pregnancy?
+Can I pass COVID-19 to my baby during pregnancy?